thomasij813/thomasij813.github.io/_posts/2015-12-01-getting-closure.md

 **The reason this works is because `baz.bar`, being a property on the object returned by `foo`, has closure over `foo`.** The upshot of this is that when `baz.bar` gets invoked, the execution context slides momentarily back inside `bar`, meaning that `baz.bar` can call any variables that `bar` had access to as a function nested inside `foo`.

-This might give you the impression that `baz.bar` is breaking the "rules" of scope by being able to reference variables that aren't within the current execution context of `baz` (ie, the `global` scope). **In truth, calling `baz.bar` shifts the execution context, so to speak, so no "rules" are being broken here, and lookups get performed just as would be expected.** Go about your business, there's nothing to see here.
+This might give you the impression that `baz.bar` is breaking the "rules" of scope by being able to reference variables that aren't within the current execution context of `baz` (ie, the `global` scope). **In truth, calling `baz.bar` shifts the execution context, so to speak, so no "rules" are being broken here, and lookups get performed just as would be expected.**

 If you think this has something to do with the fact that `baz.bar` is a method on the object returned by `foo`, think again.
 The following code operates according to the same logic of closure: